 Pay attention to how many cards each player exchanges.
 Although a player who drops 4 cards can pick up a monster, chances are they'll have nothing better than a pair.

 If a player draws just one card they will be on a strong made hand (trips or two pair) or are drawing 1 to a flush or straight.
 Since they get two chances at hitting by drawing one, a player dropping just one card is a very dangerous player to pit your draw hand against.

 Drawmaha Games Online

-If you're looking to play Drawmaha games online there's only one place to look: PokerStars.
-You can play the individual games of Drawmaha - 5 Card Draw and PLO - many places online but only at PokerStars can you play the combined masterpiece of a poker game that is Drawmaha.
+If you're looking to play Drawmaha / Sviten Special games online there's two places to look into: PokerStars and Pokio.
+You can play the individual games of Drawmaha - 5 Card Draw and PLO - many places online but only at PokerStars and Pokio can you play the combined masterpiece of a poker game that is Drawmaha.

 If you've played on the PokerStars software before you know it's considered the best poker software online for many reasons - and being able to offer mixed and split pot games like Drawmaha is just one of them.
 Pokio, at the other hand, is a free mobile app that offers real-money action.
 Join the Club and start playing cash games (including drawmaha) and tournaments.